Heather Streets-Salter, PhD

 Examines Jewish political, social, and cultural history from the arrival of the first group of Jews at New Amsterdam in 1654 to the present.
 Themes include immigration, adaptation, family life, religion, anti-Semitism, Zionism, the Holocaust, and American-Israeli relations.
-Prereq.
-Sophomore standing or above.
-Cross-listed with JWSS 2431.
+HIST 2431 and JWSS 2431 are cross-listed.

 HIST 2990.
 Elective.
 1-4 Hours.

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.